From sailing Port Phillip Bay to conservation projects — our program is built around real adventure and real achievement.

 Music, drama, visual arts, writing, photography, film-making and creative expression in all forms.

-Conservation, sustainability, citizen science and environmental monitoring — like our own Reef Project.
+Conservation, sustainability, citizen science and environmental monitoring — our Venturers are actively involved in local environmental projects.

 Science experiments, engineering challenges, coding, robotics, innovation and technology projects.